Pike River disaster: Evidence of further human remains found in mine where 29 men died - NZ Herald

 Police asked for another borehole after geotechnical engineers identified a suitable additional drilling site early this month.

-The additional borehole would give police valuable information to assist the investigation into the cause of the explosion, he said.

-"It's imperative that we do everything possible to provide the men's loved ones with as much knowledge as possible about what happened that day."

-He was thinking of the killed miners' families and loved ones as they processed the latest discovery, Read said.
+Read was thinking of the killed miners' families and loved ones as they processed the latest discovery, he said.

 "The search for answers over the last 11 years has been a long and painful journey for the families and my heart goes out to them."